neelguha/simple-wikidata-db/README.md

 These arguments are:
 - `input_file`: path to the uncompressed JSON Wikidata dump json file
 - `out_dir`: path to directory where tables will be written.
 Subdirectories will be created under this directory for each table.
 - `total_lines`: specifies the total number of lines in the uncompressed json file.
 This is used by a tqdm bar to track progress.
-As of January 2020, there were 77,117,245 lines in latest-all.json.
+As of January 2022, there are 95,980,335 lines in latest-all.json.
 It takes about ~21 minutes to run `wc -l latest-all.json`.
 - `batch_size`: The number of triples to write into each batch file that is saved under a table directory.
 - `language_id`: The language to use when extracting entity labels, aliases, descriptions, and wikipedia links